pajp/fsmactweaks/README.markdown

 Tweaks for F-Secure Anti-Virus for Mac
 ======================================

-F-Secure has an anti-virus product for Mac OS X, called F-Secure Mac Protection in its "Technology Preview" incarnation and "F-Secure Anti-Virus for Mac" in the retail version.
+F-Secure has an anti-virus product for Mac OS X, called *F-Secure Mac Protection* in its "Technology Preview" incarnation and *F-Secure Anti-Virus for Mac* in the retail version.

 *NOTE:* This is not endorsed by F-Secure in any way.
 I am simply documenting this because I want to repeat the steps I have taken, and